Kevjinx/aa-bot/README.md

 Create an .env file and paste your info in this format: user='your github email' pass='your github password'

+To automate filling out reports: paste the 'report-dom-fill.js' into the console on your report page.

+FYI: your module lead will read and won't like to see 'automate with bot' as the answer for all the textarea questions.
+So make sure to change the input or update it with some alternating text.

+BUT: MAKE SURE to give feedback when you have any.

 ---------------------------------------------------------------------

 The script is kinda janky, it just use some time and conditional in an interval.